hollosipeti/What-should-I-cook-today-HA-and-OpenAI/README.md

 ### What should I cook today?
 Displaying AI-generated recipes on the UI.
 Like it?
 Send it via email!

+## Important notes: I am Hungarian.
+The images show settings and results in Hungarian. ##

 A guaranteed Wife Acceptance Factor (WAF) booster for Home Assistant :smile:

 We've had OpenAI integrated into our HA for a while now.
 I try to encourage the family to use it and ask questions.
 I also told my wife that if she has no idea what to cook, she should ask the AI for a good recipe.
 So far, so good.
 The AI tells you the recipe, and it can even repeat it, but it sucks to keep asking if you forget an ingredient.
 I wanted to find a way to display the recipe on a specific part of the dashboard.
 This way, the last requested recipe can be checked anytime while cooking.